DCRichards/texyTime/README.md

 ## Usage

-1. Drag this link to your bookmarks bar
+1. Drag this link to your bookmarks bar (add a name too, some browsers don't by default)
 2. Click the bookmark on your favourite page
-3. Receive an instant BibTeX reference
+3. Enter the name used for citation (or keep the default) and receive an instant BibTeX reference in an alert box
-4. Paste it into your .bib file and add any missing info
+4. Paste it into your .bib file and add tweak anything that's not quite right
 5. profit